Full Stack

 What we did: Applied tree-based classifiers to structured firewall log data to detect and classify intrusion attempts.

-Outcomes: Demonstrated that tree-based models can accurately classify intrusion events from raw firewall logs with low overhead.
+Outcomes: Tree-based models accurately classify intrusion events from raw firewall logs with low overhead.

 Customer: Power grid security engineers evaluating ML-based anomaly detection.